 'Dead' Willow from Willows NurseryStorage, preparation and use of willow for weaving projects

-One use for ‘dead’ weaving willow : This are some rough woven willow edging/fencing that I made quickly this spring.
+One use for ‘dead’ weaving willow : These are some rough woven willow edging/fencing that I made quickly last spring.

 Salix Viminalis ‘Bowles Hybrid’ – is a variety of willow known for its fast and long growth in one season and that is why we use it for living willow structures.
-It is not as ‘fine’ as traditional weaving varieties which is why we offer these ‘dead’ bundles of mixed 3 to 5 ft and 4 to 6 ft and 2 1/2 to 3 1/2 ft lengths as suitable for ‘rough’ weaving projects – such as border edging, plant supports and all sorts of simple weaving projects.
+It is not as ‘fine’ as traditional basket weaving varieties which is why we offer these ‘dead’ bundles of mixed 3 to 5 ft, 4 to 6 ft and 2 1/2 to 3 1/2 ft lengths as suitable for ‘rough’ weaving projects – such as border edging, plant supports and all sorts of simple weaving projects.

 Using willow for ‘dead’ weaving projects :

 When freshly harvested, willow is very pliable (it’s called green willow), and it remains so for several months if stored somewhere cool, dark and airy, such as a shady spot outside or in a garage or a shed.

 If you make something with freshly cut willow be aware that the weaving will loosen as it dries and shrinks, potentially, leaving gaps in the weaving.

 Ideally, you should wait, say, 6 weeks from cutting before using it to allow dry a little, whilst still being flexible.

 If you’re using recently cut willow during the winter and early spring there should be no need to soak it.